This page contains additional photos of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

 "Taiwan 1967 & 1968" (Click Here)

-(1.)
-Fall 1970 shot (looking south) of the corner of Chungshan North Road ("Chungshan Pae Lu') and Nung An Street where the Linkou Bus dropped off Dawg Flight right in front of the OK Bar (at neon sign) and Suzie Wong Bar (next door).
+(1.-above) Fall 1970 shot (looking south) of the corner of Chungshan North Road ("Chungshan Pae Lu') and Nung An Street where the Linkou Bus dropped off Dawg Flight right in front of the OK Bar (at neon sign) and Suzie Wong Bar (next door).
 The Florida Bakery is on the corner (left) and Flamingo Club & Restaurant is above it on the second floor.
 The King's and Central hotels are illuminated in the distance (center).
 A Gas Station and Wu-Chou's (photos below) were across the street just off to the right of the photo.
 The Oasis Hotel (photo below) was up ahead on the left.
-The Sea Dragon Club (photos below) was located across the street and down the narrow side street shown in photo (2.) below.
+The Sea Dragon Club (photos below) was located across the street and down the narrow side street shown in photo (2.) below and the Sea Dragon card below on the right.

 (3.)
 1969 shot taken of the left side of the Suzie Wong Bar and several hostesses looking toward the rear of the bar from the front entrance.